Anyone who has seen the movie “Schindler’s List,” will know about Amon Göth, whom Ralph Fiennes played.

 For even the slightest infraction of the rules, he would rain blow after blow upon the face of the helpless offender and would observe with satisfaction born of sadism, how the cheek of his victim would swell and turn blue, how the teeth would fall out and the eyes would fill with tears.

-Anyone who was being whipped by him was forced to count in a loud voice, each stroke of the whip and if he made a mistake was forced to start counting over again.
+Anyone he was whipping was forced to count aloud, with each stroke of the whip, and if he made a mistake, he was required to start counting over again.

-Once he caught a boy who was sick with diarrhea and was unable to restrain himself.
-Goeth forced him to eat all the excrement and then shot him”.
+Once, he caught a boy who was sick with diarrhea and was unable to restrain himself.
+Göth forced him to eat all the excrement and then shot him.”

-All those charges against him may appear that the Nazis actually cared for the wellbeing of prisoners, but that wasn’t the case.
-It only meant that Göth’s crimes were against the ‘greater good’ of the third reich.
+All those charges against him may appear to suggest that the Nazis actually cared for the well-being of prisoners, but that wasn’t the case.
+It only meant that Göth’s crimes were against the ‘greater good’ of the Third Reich.
 He enriched himself and used prisoners for his own benefit.

-After being diagnosed with diabetes, he was sent to an SS sanitarium in Bad Tölz, Germany, where he was arrested by U.S. troops in early 1945.
-The Americans turned him over to the restored Polish government, which then tried him for war crimes, most notably the killing of more than 10,000 people in the Plaszow and Szebnie camps and in the Kraków and Tarnów ghettos.
+After being diagnosed with diabetes, Göth was sent to an SS sanitarium in Bad Tölz, Germany, where U.S. troops arrested him in early 1945.
+The Americans turned him over to the restored Polish government, which then tried him for war crimes, most notably the killing of more than 10,000 people in the Plaszów and Szebnie camps and in the Kraków and Tarnów ghettos.
 Göth’s defense was that he was only following orders.
 After the brief trial, he was convicted on September 5, 1946, and hanged eight days later.
-He was sentenced to death and was hanged on 13 September 1946 at the Montelupich Prison in Kraków, not far from the site of the Płaszów camp.
+He was sentenced to death and was hanged on September 13, 1946, at the Montelupich Prison in Kraków, not far from the site of the Płaszów camp.
 His remains were cremated and the ashes thrown in the Vistula River.
-Allegedly his last words were ‘Heil Hitler’.
+Allegedly, his last words were “Heil Hitler.”

 In addition to his two marriages, Göth had a two-year relationship with Ruth Irene Kalder, a beautician and aspiring actress originally from Breslau (or Gleiwitz; sources vary).
 Kalder first met Göth in 1942 or early 1943 when she worked as a secretary at Oskar Schindler’s enamelware factory in Kraków.
 She met Göth when Schindler brought her to dinner at the villa at Płaszów; she said it was love at first sight.
-She soon moved in with Göth and the two had an affair, but she stated that she never visited the camp itself.
-Göth’s second wife Anna, still living in Vienna with their two children, filed for divorce upon learning of Göth’s affair with Kalder.
-Kalder left for Bad Tölz to be with her mother for the birth of her daughter, Monika Hertwig , on 7 November 1945.
+She soon moved in with Göth, and the two had an affair; however, she stated that she never visited the camp itself.
+Göth’s second wife, Anna, still living in Vienna with their two children, filed for divorce upon learning of Göth’s affair with Kalder.
+Kalder left for Bad Tölz to be with her mother for the birth of her daughter, Monika Hertwig, on 7 November 1945.
 She was Göth’s last child.
 Kalder was devastated by Göth’s execution in 1946, and she took Göth’s name shortly after his death.

 In 2002, Hertwig published her memoirs under the title Ich muß doch meinen Vater lieben, oder? (“I do have to love my father, don’t I?”).
 Hertwig described her mother as unconditionally glorifying Göth until confronted with his role in the Holocaust.
 Kalder suffered from emphysema and committed suicide in 1983 shortly after giving an interview in Jon Blair’s documentary Schindler.
-Hertwig’s experiences in dealing with her father’s crimes are detailed in Inheritance, a 2006 documentary directed by James Moll.
-Appearing in the documentary is Helen Jonas-Rosenzweig, one of Göth’s Jewish former housemaids.
+Hertwig’s experiences in dealing with her father’s detailed crimes are in Inheritance, a 2006 documentary directed by James Moll.
+Helen Jonas-Rosenzweig, one of Göth’s Jewish former housemaids, appears in the documentary.
 The documentary details the meeting of the two women at the Płaszów memorial site in Poland.
 Hertwig had requested the meeting, but Jonas-Rosenzweig was hesitant because her memories of Göth and the concentration camp were so traumatic.
 She eventually agreed after Hertwig wrote to her, “We have to do it for the murdered people.”
 Jonas felt touched by this sentiment and agreed to meet her.

-Monika’s daughter Jennifer Teege is a German writer.
-Her grandfather was Amon Göth.
+Monika’s daughter, Jennifer Teege, is a German writer.
+Her Grandfather was Amon Göth.
 Her 2015 book ‘My Grandfather Would Have Shot Me: A Black Woman Discovers Her Family’s Nazi Past’ was a New York Times bestseller.
-I don’t agree with that because if it was up to her Grandfather she wouldn’t even have been born, because of her Father’s Nigerian background.
+I disagree with that because if it were up to her Grandfather, she wouldn’t even have been born, because of her Father’s Nigerian background.

 https://www.britannica.com/biography/Amon-Goth